jmlemetayer/abba/docker/README.md

 The builder image used is the [GitHub Pages server][github-pages].

-First, create an dedicated network to be able to link the two containers.
+First, create a dedicated network to be able to link the two containers.

     docker network create abba